mykeln/teslaprep/README.md

 If you drive fewer than 70 miles per day, a regular wall outlet should be just fine.
 If you're driving more than that, and a Tesla Wall Connector will give you peace of mind.
 Many states offer a  [tax rebate](https://www.chargepoint.com/blog/electric-car-home-charger-rebates/) for the parts and labor of most charger installs.

+Tesla partners with local contractors to install their Wall Connector product.
+These contractors typically charge higher than average rates.
+Any reputable electrician should be able to do the work at a much lower price; it's relatively simple.

 ## <30 days before delivery
 Now is the time to get financing quotes from credit unions, banks, etc. Whatever quotes you get, if your credit history is excellent, use [Lightstream](https://www.lightstream.com/) to get an unsecured cash loan.
 They will beat any approved rate you send them.